Jagalchi Market

-Various good are found in this market, which spans 3 kilometers.
-Near the Yeongdo Grand Bridge can be found dehydrated anchovies, sea laver, and various shellfish.
+Various goods can be found in this market, which spans 3 kilometers.
+Near the Yeongdo Grand Bridge, one can find dehydrated anchovies, sea laver, and various shellfish.
 Across from the city hall, shops sell herbal medicine and animal-based remedies.
+The market is known for their female vendors, who are called "Jagalchi Ajumma".
+The term dates back to the post-Korean War, when women would sell goods on the street in this area.